Jatinder Singh: Early life

 Singh was born on 5 March 1989 in Ludhiana, Punjab, India.
 He is a member of the Ramgarhia carpenter caste within the Sikh community.
-His father Gurmail Singh immigrated to Oman in 1975 to work for the Royal Oman Police as a carpenter.
+His father, Gurmail Singh, immigrated to Oman in 1975 to work for the Royal Oman Police as a carpenter.
 He moved to Oman in 2003 with his mother Paramjeet Kaur and three siblings, attending the Indian School, Muscat.

 Singh represented the Omani under-19 side in five matches at the 2007 ACC Under-19 Elite Cup.
-He served as Oman's wicket-keeper at that tournament, and, unusually, all five of his dismissals were stumpings.
+He served as Oman's wicket-keeper in the tournament, where, unusually, all five of his dismissals were stumpings.
 Three of those stumpings came in the same match, against the Hong Kong under-19s.

 Senior debut

 Jatinder made his senior debut for Oman in January 2011, aged 20, playing two matches in the WCL Division Three tournament.
-Both of these came against Italy.
+Both of these were against Italy.
 He was dismissed for a golden duck on debut in the group stages, caught by Hayden Patrizi off of Vince Pennazza, and did not bat in the third-place playoff, which Oman won.

 Jatinder played two further matches for Oman at the 2011 ACC Twenty20 Cup, where they finished third to qualify for the 2012 World Twenty20 Qualifier in the United Arab Emirates.
-At the World Twenty20 Qualifier, Oman lost all seven of its group matches to finish bottom of Group B, but defeated Denmark in the 15th-place playoff.
-Jatinder played in only four matches at the tournament – he was first included in the team for its second match, against Uganda, but made no further appearances until towards the tournament's end, playing in the final two group matches against Namibia and Ireland, and then in the 15th-place playoff.
+At the World Twenty20 Qualifier, Oman lost all seven of their group matches to finish bottom of Group B, but defeated Denmark in the 15th-place playoff.
+Jatinder played in only four matches at the tournament – he was first included in the team for their second match, against Uganda, but made no further appearances until towards the tournament's end, playing in the final two group matches against Namibia and Ireland, and then in the 15th-place playoff.
 Jatinder opened the batting with Zeeshan Siddiqui in the final three matches, scoring consecutive half-centuries in the final two matches.
 Against Ireland, he recorded 56 not out in Oman's total of 116/6, the highest score of the game, and against Denmark, he again scored 56, featuring in a 113-run opening partnership with Zeeshan, who made 67 from 36 balls.
-Despite featuring in only half the team's matches, Jatinder finished the tournament with 136 runs at an average of 45.33, making him the team's leading rungetter and placing him sixth in the overall batting averages.
+Despite featuring in only half the team's matches, Jatinder finished the tournament with 136 runs at an average of 45.33, making him the team's leading run-getter and placing him sixth in the overall batting averages.